 Department Information

-ALNW Communication Center is a technological marvel that coordinates regional hospital and scene response flight requests.
+ALNW Communication Center is a technological marvel coordinating regional hospital and scene response flight requests.
 Our center processes over 90,000 calls annually using advanced technologies, a Computer-Aided Dispatch (CAD) system, and sophisticated integration with Washington’s State communications at the highest levels to dispatch our critical care teams year-round.

 Our Communications Center is responsible for receiving, coordinating, and following through to the conclusion of all requests for assistance involving Airlift Northwest by using established protocols and procedures, always keeping in mind the importance of exemplary customer service.
 We are committed to the highest standards of professionalism and ethical behavior and conduct ourselves with pride in all we do.

 ALNW Communication Center is responsible for communicating with clinics, hospitals, patient transfer centers, medical staff, 911 centers, and other members of the EMS community.
 ALNW Communication Center is unique because we do not take public or civilian 911 emergency calls.
-Working directly with hospital providers and public service agencies provides a high level of professionalism we expect from our communication specialists.
+Our communication specialists maintain a high level of professionalism by working directly with hospital providers and public service agencies.

-The Communication Center is currently staffed by Medical Airlift Communication Specialists/dispatchers who report to a communication supervisor.
-Full-Time positions are working 3-12hr variable shifts with up to 3-4 days off per week.
+The Communication Center is currently staffed by Medical Airlift Communication Specialists who report to a communication supervisor.
+Full-time positions work 3-12hr variable shifts with up to 3-4 days off per week.
 We also have part-time/hourly positions to cover vacation and sick calls.
 There is no mandatory overtime and flexible leave.

 UW Medicine/Airlift Northwest has an outstanding opportunity for an AIR MEDICAL COMMUNICATIONS SPECIALIST to join the Communications Center Team.